Dear New Resident:

 Congratulations on the new and exciting changes in your life!
 Oberlinians take great pride in welcoming a very diverse mix of permanent residents, college students, and visitors to our unique and historic City.
 We are happy you are here!

-Oberlin is governed by the Council-Manager form of government.
+Oberlin is governed using the Council-Manager form of government.
 Our City Council is comprised of seven residents elected at-large to two-year terms.
 A professional City Manager is hired by City Council to administer the day-to-day activities of the City.
 The City Council also appoints a Finance Director, Law Director, and City Clerk.
 The City Council meets on the first and third Monday of each month at 7:00 p.m. in Oberlin City Hall at 85 South Main Street.
 Residents are welcome to attend and are encouraged to participate in meetings.
 Council meetings are also broadcasted on Cable TV Channel 9.
 We have numerous citizen boards and commissions that advise the City Council.
 We hope you will consider serving on one.
+You may follow the work of the City Council and Boards and Commissions by reading Agendas and Minutes online here.

-Oberlin is a full service City offering Safety Services, Utilities, Departments for Recreation, Recycling, Cemetery and Parks, Public Works, and many more.
-Information for each of these departments can be found within this handbook or on the City’s website: www.cityofoberlin.com.
+Oberlin is a full service City offering police and fire protection, utilities, recreation, recycling, a cemetery and numerous parks, as well as other Public Works services.
+Information for each of these departments can be found on the City’s website: www.cityofoberlin.com.

 At the heart of our community is Oberlin College, with its rich variety of educational and cultural programs that are available to residents, as well as students.